Posted By

 Keeping your fleet in-check could help you to make maintenance savings.
 Tasks such as oil changes, brake inspections and tyre rotation all contribute to keeping your vehicle running efficiently.
 All cars will also have a maintenance schedule, which is usually found in the handbook, that lists out how frequently these tasks should be completed based around mileage or the age of the vehicle.

-Driver behaviour can also impact fleet optimisation.
-Choosing the best route for any business journeys can save time and fuel, so ask your employees to plan their routes in advance to ensure the best results.
-Equally, having a drivers guide for how your employees physically drive the fleet cars can useful, offering tips such as using cruise control to maintain a steady speed, monitoring acceleration and deceleration, and reducing engine idling – all of which can contribute to improving fleet efficiency.
+Driver’s behaviour can also impact fleet optimisation.
+Choosing the best route for any business journey can save time and fuel, so ask your employees to plan their routes in advance to ensure the best results.
+Equally, having a guide for how your employees drive the fleet cars can be useful, offering tips such as using cruise control to maintain a steady speed, monitoring acceleration and deceleration, and reducing engine idling – all of which can contribute to improving fleet efficiency.

 It’s important that your company car drivers are safe when on business journeys, so upgrading your fleet to newer vehicles that feature the latest technology can help reduce the chance of unplanned maintenance and repairs, especially since older vehicles are more prone to breakdowns and costly repairs.